sap-tutorials/abap-core-development/tutorials/abap-dev-adt-mcp-server-tools/abap-dev-adt-mcp-server-tools.md

    ![ADT MCP Server setting enabled](images/ex0_mcp_setting.png)

-> ⚠️ **Important**: Make sure your system destination is still added to the workspace (from Exercise 0.4).
+> ⚠️ **Important**: Make sure your system destination is still added to the workspace.
 The MCP server only starts once a destination is active in the workspace.

 </details>